ContentSquare/chproxy/README.md

 ## Why it was created

-We faced a situation when `ClickHouse` exceeded `max_execution_time` and `max_concurrent_queries` limits due to various reasons:
+`ClickHouse` may exceed [max_execution_time](http://clickhouse-docs.readthedocs.io/en/latest/settings/query_complexity.html#max-execution-time) and [max_concurrent_queries](https://github.com/yandex/ClickHouse/blob/add13f233eb6d30da4c75c4309542047a1dde033/dbms/src/Server/config.xml#L75) limits due to various reasons:
 - `max_execution_time` may be exceeded due to the current [implementation deficiencies](https://github.com/yandex/ClickHouse/issues/217).
 - `max_concurrent_queries` works only on a per-node basis.
 There is no way to limit the number of concurrent queries on a cluster if queries are spread across cluster nodes.

-This led to high resource usage on all the cluster nodes.
-We had to kill those queries manually (since `ClickHouse` didn't kill them by itself) and to launch a dedicated http proxy for sending all the requests to a dedicated `ClickHouse` node under the given user.
-Now we had two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERTs` among cluster nodes and another one for sending `SELECTs` to a dedicated node where limits may be enforced somehow.
+Such "leaky" limits may lead to high resource usage on all the cluster nodes.
+We had to launch a dedicated http proxy for sending all the requests to a dedicated `ClickHouse` node under the given user.
+So we had to maintain two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERTs` among cluster nodes and another one for sending `SELECTs` to a dedicated node where limits may be enforced somehow.
 This was fragile and inconvenient to manage, so `chproxy` has been created :)

 ## Use cases